Exabyte-io/documentation/docs/pricing/service-levels.md

 The pricing on our platform is dependent on the [Service Level](../accounts/service-levels.md).
 We aim to have a flexible scheme where customers always pay on-demand for the value they extract.
 We give preferential pricing to scenarios with larger upfront commitment, as  helps us optimize and lower our maintenance costs.

+!!! note "Contact us for detailed pricing"
+    For detailed pricing or a quotation please contact us at <a href="mailto:support@exabyte.io" target="_blank">support@exabyte.io</a>

 ## Comparison Table

 Below is a quick comparison of our pricing for different [Service Level](../accounts/service-levels.md).